 How you can avert this complaint

 Clarity is key in this situation.
 As with hidden fees and costs, customers should know ahead of time what they are expected to pay on their bill, or fees that may pop up.
 Make sure that any invoices you send are detailed, easy to read and understand, and have clear contact information they can use to get help if needed.
 Customer service agents should be well informed of policies and able to explain problems that customers may have with their bills, or, take a look to ensure that if there is an inaccuracy, they can take action to get it resolved.

 Complaint #11: Arguing With Customers

 Perhaps the most egregious mistake is trying to win a fight against customers.
 No one wins when you pick a fight with a customer.
 Whether you disagree on meal substitutions, billing issues, or whether an item can be returned or not, it’s important that you work out differences in a way that shows customers respect and gives them an incentive to continue a positive relationship with you.

-How you can avoid this complaint: We’ve all heard that the “customer is always right,” and we all know that this simply isn’t true.
+We’ve all heard that the “customer is always right,” and we all know that this simply isn’t true.
 Sometimes, the customer is wrong.
-But at the root of this saying is an acknowledgement that sometimes, you just have to let your customer “win” in order to retain the relationship.
-They may have sent back a steak that was cooked perfectly to order.
-They may be complaining about a delivery being “late” when it was actually delivered ahead of schedule.
-It doesn’t matter.
-What they’re really telling you is that bottom line, they’re not happy — and it’s up to you to make it better.
-You don’t have to give them the world, or even everything they ask for, but you do have to give them your respectful attention and a resolution that can make them happy.
-Sometimes, that means swallowing your pride or eating a cost, but often, it pays off in the end to keep a happy customer.
+But sometimes in order for your business to win you have to let your customer “win.”
+Whatever the issue, if your customer isn’t happy then it’s up to you to make it better.
+You don’t have to give them the world, or even everything they ask for.
+But you should offer them your respectful attention and find a resolution they’re satisfied with.
+Sometimes, that means swallowing your pride and losing some money.
+But often the decision pays off in the long run.